deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    During installation, add your registry address and authorization data to the `InitConfiguration` resource (the [imagesRepo](/documentation/v1/installing/configuration.html#initconfiguration-deckhouse-imagesrepo) and [registryDockerCfg](/documentation/v1/installing/configuration.html#initconfiguration-deckhouse-registrydockercfg) parameters; you might refer to [step 3](/gs/bm-private/step3.html) of the Getting started guide as well).

-### Manually uploading images of third-party Deckhouse modules into an isolated private registry
+### Manually uploading images of Deckhouse modules into an isolated private registry

+The steps below are necessary for manually loading images of modules connected from the module source (the [ModuleSource](cr.html#modulesource) resource):

 1. Run Deckhouse installer version 1.56.0 or higher: